-We are a biopharmaceutical company focused on the discovery, development and commercialization of small molecule therapies designed to modulate cellular protein levels as a novel treatment approach for cancer and other challenging diseases.
+We are a clinical stage biopharmaceutical company focused on the discovery, development and commercialization of small molecule and cell therapies based on the modulation of cellular protein levels as a novel treatment approach for cancer and other challenging diseases.
 Leveraging our extensive expertise in E3 ligases together with our proprietary DNA-encoded libraries, we have built DELigase, an integrated discovery platform to identify and advance novel drug candidates targeting E3 ligases, a broad class of enzymes that can modulate proteins within the cell.
 Our drug discovery approach is to either harness or inhibit the natural function of E3 ligases within the ubiquitin-proteasome system to selectively decrease or increase cellular protein levels.
-Our wholly owned pipeline comprises targeted protein degraders of Bruton's tyrosine kinase (BTK), a B-cell signaling protein, and inhibitors of Casitas B-lineage lymphoma proto-oncogene B (CBL-B), an E3 ligase that regulates T cell activation.
+Our wholly owned pipeline comprises four clinical stage drug candidates including targeted protein degraders of Bruton's tyrosine kinase (BTK), a B-cell signaling protein, and inhibitors of Casitas B-lineage lymphoma proto-oncogene B (CBL-B), an E3 ligase that regulates T-cell activation.
 Our lead drug candidate from our protein degradation portfolio, NX-2127, is an orally bioavailable BTK degrader for the treatment of relapsed or refractory B-cell malignancies.
-We filed an investigational new drug application (IND) for NX-2127 in December 2020 and received clearance by the U.S. Food and Drug Administration (FDA) to initiate human clinical trials.
-Clinical sites are actively recruiting patients for our Phase 1 clinical trial of NX-2127.
+We are currently enrolling patients in the Phase 1a portion of a Phase 1a/1b dose-escalation and cohort expansion study in patients with relapsed or refractory B-cell malignancies.
 Our second drug candidate from our protein degradation portfolio, NX-5948, is also an orally bioavailable BTK degrader for the treatment of relapsed or refractory B-cell malignancies and potentially autoimmune diseases.
-We anticipate commencing a Phase 1 trial for NX-5948 in the second half of 2021.
-Our lead drug candidate from our E3 ligase inhibitor portfolio, NX-1607, is an orally bioavailable CBL-B inhibitor for immuno-oncology indications.
-We expect to commence a Phase 1 clinical trial in the second half of 2021.
+We are actively recruiting in the Phase 1a portion of a Phase 1a/1b dose-escalation and cohort expansion study in patients with relapsed or refractory B-cell malignancies.
+Our lead drug candidate from our E3 ligase inhibitor portfolio, NX-1607, for which we were awarded an Innovative Passport from the UK Medicines and Healthcare products Regulatory Agency to accelerate time to market and facilitate patient access to novel drugs to treat serious and life-threatening diseases, is an orally bioavailable CBL-B inhibitor for immuno-oncology indications.
+We are currently enrolling patients in the Phase 1a portion of a Phase 1a/1b doseescalation and cohort expansion study in patients with solid tumors and lymphomas.
 We are also advancing the development of a CBL-B inhibitor, NX-0255, for ex vivo use to enhance adoptive T-cell therapy.
-We anticipate commencing a Phase 1 clinical trial for our first cell therapy candidate, DeTIL-0255, in the second half of 2021.
-All expected Phase 1 clinical trial commencements are based on calendar years.
-Beyond these clinical candidates, we are advancing additional wholly owned, preclinical programs that may expand our therapeutic areas beyond oncology to autoimmune disease and viral diseases, including COVID-19.
+We are currently enrolling patients in the Phase 1 clinical trial for our first cell therapy candidate, DeTIL-0255, in patients with gynecologic cancers including ovarian cancer, endometrial cancer, and cervical cancer.
+Beyond these clinical candidates, we are advancing additional wholly owned, preclinical programs that may expand our therapeutic areas beyond oncology and autoimmune disease to viral diseases, including COVID-19.
 Our therapeutic areas may be further expanded through our established strategic collaborations with Sanofi S.A.
 (Sanofi), and Gilead Sciences, Inc. (Gilead).